NLnetLabs/krill/README.md

 try synchronising again, but it would not result in any changes to the CA certificate issued by the parent to the child.

+Furthermore, this release fixes an issue where the data for a Publication Server (if configured) would not be migrated if the previous Krill version was 0.9.0.
+See issue #928.

 ## 0.10.1 'Slash'

 Krill 0.10.0, or rather rpki-rs 0.15.4 became quite strict in its validation of